uhopper/blockchain-user-consent-management/Readme.md

 ./run.sh
 ```

-Wait a couple of minuts in order to allow every node to complite the bootstrap procedure, then configure the network, by typing:
+Wait a couple of minuts in order to allow every node to complete the bootstrap procedure, then configure the network, by typing:

 ```
 ./configure.sh